Most Emmy wins of all time

 - Nominations: 57

-One of several HBO shows on this list, “Boardwalk Empire” won 20 Emmys across its run for directing, acting, casting, and art direction, among other categories.
-The critically acclaimed show followed Steve Buscemi’s Nucky Thompson, a mob boss based upon the life of Enoch L. Johnson, who ascends to power in Atlantic City, N.J., in the 1920s and ’30s.
+One of several HBO shows on this list, “Boardwalk Empire” won 20 Emmys across its five-season run for directing, acting, casting, and art direction, among other categories.
+The critically acclaimed show followed Steve Buscemi’s Nucky Thompson, a mob boss based on the life of Enoch L. Johnson, who ascends to power in Atlantic City, New Jersey, in the 1920s and ’30s.

 - Wins: 20